TheThingKnownAsKit/Cislune-RE-RASSOR/README.md

 For the most part, the only thing that you would need to edit to make this work for your own rover is edit some of the config files and replace the URDF.
 There may be some functionality missing that you would have to add in yourself, but otherwise the libraries handle most of the code.

 This repository is split into ROS2 packages that are subfolders of rover_ros2.
 Any folder that begins with rover_ is a ROS2 package with its own package.xml and CMakeLists.txt.
+Each one is responsible for its own part of the ROS2 system and has launch files that can make its functionality available to other packages without needing to import dependencies.
+For example, rover_hardware contains the ROS2 Control hardware component files.
+Relevant config files are also located in each rover_ subfolder, such as the differential control YAML in rover_control.

+This modular design should make it easier to edit the launch files and processes.

 ## Learning Outcomes